Andreas Glarner

-Andreas Alfred "Andy" Glarner (/en/; GLAR-nur; born 9 October 1962) is a Swiss businessman and politician who currently serves on the National Council (Switzerland) for the Swiss People's Party since 2015.
-He has previously served on the Grand Council of Aargau from 2001 to 2015.
+Andreas Alfred "Andy" Glarner (/en/; GLAR-nur; born 9 October 1962) is a Swiss businessman and politician who has been serving on the National Council (Switzerland) for the Swiss People's Party since 2015.
+He previously served on the Grand Council of Aargau from 2001 to 2015.

 Early life and education

 Glarner was born 9 October 1962 in Glarus, Switzerland, the second of four children, to Hans-Rudolf Glarner (1939–2025), a carpenter, and Louise Glarner (née Boss), a laboratory assistant.
 He has three siblings; Sabina Glarner, Heidi Fluor (née Glarner) and Alex Glarner (1963–2018).

 His father and grandfather, where initially left-leaning active members of the Social Democratic Party.
 His grandfather served as a member of the city council of Bremgarten, Aargau.
-His father, Hans-Rudolf Glarner, was briefly an authorized officer, for horgenglarus, the oldest Swiss table and chair manufacturer.
+His father, Hans-Rudolf Glarner, was briefly an authorized officer, for Horgenglarus, the oldest Swiss table and chair manufacturer.
 He later was active in a creative and advertising agency.

 Initially, Glarner and his siblings were raised in Netstal and after his parents were divorced in 1974, he subsequently moved to Dietikon near Zurich.
 His father remained in Glarus.
 Glarner completed the local schools and then completed an apprenticeship as ventilation plumber.
 He initially did not seek tertiary education, only later he completed additional educational programs in business administration.